-World Cancer Day is this Saturday, February 4.
+World Cancer Day is February 4th.
 Continuing with the Union for International Cancer Control’s three-year campaign slogan “We Can, I Can”, this day highlights how we, both as a society and as individuals, can reduce the burden of cancer.
 Cancer affects everyone, but we all have the ability to lessen the impact this disease has on individuals, families, and communities.
 There are a number of Key Messages that the UICC suggests we, both independently and together, should be focusing on pushing in order to help fight cancer.
 These messages (which you can find on their campaign website), range from promoting healthier cities and work environments to shaping policy changes.
 Two of UICC’s Key Messages stood out to us here at Living Kitchen: Make Healthy Lifestyle Choices, and Prevent Cancer.

 We are what we eat, quite literally.
 The food that we put into our bodies has a tremendous impact on our health.
 Something as simple as changing what you eat could drastically lower your chance of developing cancer.
 For example, it has been established that a diet high in red meats, refined grains, and added sugars increases the risk of colorectal cancer; if you were to cut out those risk increasing factors and replace them with more plant based options, less added sugars, and whole grains, you would be lowering your chances of developing that type of cancer.